In for review is the T-Force CARDEA Z440 TUF PCIe 4.0 SSD. This is a NVMe SSD from TEAMGROUP, featuring the ASUS TUF Gaming Alliance colorway.

 Design, Build and Connectivity

 The TEAMGROUP T-Force CARDEA Z440 looks like your typical M.2 form factor NVMe SSD – without its heatsink.
 Notable feature here is the Phison PS5016-E16 controller which is a PCIe Gen 4×4 front end interface.
-We also have two of the four non-volatile memory here with a capacity of 250 GB each.
+We also have two of the four NAND flash here with a capacity of 250 GB each.
 Kingston is the supplier of the DRAM cache for this particular drive.

 The rear comes with a factory sticker.
-Underneath are the two remaining NVMe along with its cache.
+Underneath are the two remaining NAND flash along with its cache.

 The TEAMGROUP T-Force CARDEA Z440 TUF is one chunky unit with its heatsink attached.
 That said, make sure you have enough space for it – or use your motherboard’s own heatsink at the very least if really limited.